hesandoval/DispatchCapstone/Kafka/py/README.md

 ```bash
 $ conda env create -f environment.yml
 ```

-At times it may be necessary to update the Python environment if the environment file has changed
+At times it may be necessary to update the Python environment if the environment.yml file has changed
 ```bash
 $ conda env update
 Fetching package metadata: ....
 ```

 Activate environment
 ```bash
 $ source activate CapstoneEnv1